 The most critical factor is not the umbrella itself, but its anchor.
 A simple screw-in “corkscrew” anchor or just digging a hole is not enough to secure an umbrella against strong coastal winds.
 You need a system that provides deep, stable anchoring.
 For a full breakdown of what separates a safe umbrella from a dangerous one, read our complete Beach Umbrella Wind Safety & ASTM Guide.

-What is the ASTM F3681-24 Standard?
+What is the ASTM F3681 Standard?
 (And Why You Should Care)

 You wouldn’t buy a car seat that wasn’t safety tested.
 So why buy safety equipment for the beach that hasn’t been tested against the very thing it’s supposed to fight?

-In summary, ASTM F3681-24 is a rigorous, independent safety standard that establishes performance requirements for beach umbrellas and their anchor systems to prevent them from detaching from the sand in windy conditions.
-It's the only objective measure of whether a shade system actually works.
-We're proud that our flagship Handy Beach Umbrella & Anchor System was independently tested to this standard and passes with flying colors, holding fast in winds up to 30 mph.
+In summary, ASTM F3681 is a rigorous, independent safety standard that establishes performance requirements for beach umbrellas and their anchor systems to prevent them from detaching from the sand in windy conditions.
+It’s the only objective measure of whether a shade system actually works.
+We’re proud that our flagship Handy Beach Umbrella & Anchor System was independently wind-tunnel tested to this standard and passes with flying colors, holding fast in winds up to 30 mph.

-When you're packing your shade, ask yourself: is it truly wind-tested?
+When you’re packing your shade, ask yourself: is it truly wind-tested?
 If not, you may be packing a liability.
-For a full breakdown of how our system stacks up against top competitors, check out our 2025 comparative review.
+For a full breakdown of how our system stacks up against top competitors, check out our 2026 comparative review.

 WATCH: See the 10-second, hassle-free setup in action.
 Our built-in hammering anchor system means no digging, no twisting, and no stress—just a secure, safe umbrella every time.